GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 #### Optimize carousel content

-Carousels often contain some of a site's largest images.
-Thus, it can be worth your time to make sure that these images are fully optimized.
-Choosing the right image format and compression level, [using an image CDN](https://web.dev/image-cdns), and [using srcset to serve multiple image versions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap) are all techniques that can reduce the transfer size of images.
+Carousels often contain some of a site's largest images, so it can be worth your time to make sure that these images are fully optimized.
+Choosing the right image format and compression level, [using an image CDN](/image-cdns), and [using srcset to serve multiple image versions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap) are all techniques that can reduce the transfer size of images.

-## Performance Measurement
+## Performance measurement

 This section discusses LCP measurement as it relates to carousels.
 Although carousels are treated no differently than any other UX element during LCP calculation, the mechanics of calculating LCP for autoplaying carousels is a common point of confusion.